mmirate/groupme_hvz_rs/README.md

 ### 2. GroupMe API key

-Same as before, in `src/groupme/api.rs`.
+Same as previous, in `src/groupme/api.rs`.
+The API key can be obtained by logging in at https://dev.groupme.com.

 ### 3. GroupMe groups